Yuli Gurriel Player Props: Marlins vs. Mets

 - Gurriel hit .242 with 40 doubles, eight home runs and 30 walks.

-- Including the 158 games he played in last season, he went deep in 10 of them (6.3%), taking the pitcher deep in 1.4% of his trips to the dish.
+- Including the 158 games he logged a plate appearance in last season, he homered in 10 of them (6.3%), taking the pitcher deep in 1.4% of his trips to home plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.